 Members eligible for a reduction in PDHs are those who are on extended leave.
-Extended leave is any leave which can be supported by professional documentation.
-This would include, but not be limited to, parental, disability, and medical leaves.
+Extended leave would include, but not be limited to, parental, disability, and medical leaves.

 Members who are unemployed, working part-time, or who are not working in the field of environmental public health are not considered to be on extended leave and are required to fulfill the 30 PDH requirement.